pastoriomarco/manymove/manymove_cpp_trees/tutorials/tutorial_01.md

 The `buildObjectAction()` function just needs as input a name and an object function.
 Up till now, we masked most of the object functions' usage in the `createObjectSnippets()` function, but here we use one directly.

 Let's see what each component does:
 * `"graspable_key"`: it's the blackboard key that stores the name of the object.
 The object name it contains will be used to search for the corresponding object in the scene to get its pose.
-We need to get the `"graspable"` object't pose, so we use the name key generated with the `createObjectSnippets()` function.
+We need to get the `"graspable"` object's pose, so we use the name key generated with the `createObjectSnippets()` function.
 * `"pick_target_key"` and `"approach_pick_target_key"`: the keys containing the `geometry_msgs::msg::Pose` that the robot will use.
 These are the containers that will store the resulting pose, after the tranformations computated depending of the last two keys of the function.
 Since we will get the pose dynamically, the pose initially contained by this keys can be empty, but we need to take care not using it before we get the updated value of the object's pose.
 * `"world_frame_key"`: this key contains `"world"` as we defined at the beginning of the file.
 Most of the time we want the pose to refer to the world frame, but we may choose some other frame here.
 * `"identity_transform_key"` and `"approach_pre_transform_xyz_rpy_1_key"`: here's the key that references the first tranform to adapt the pose of the object to the one of the TCP.